'When is it going to stop?' asks Sask. mother who lost 10-year-old girl to suicide | CBC News

 'Don't break our hearts like this'

-Dorothy Angus, the mother of 10-year-old Jaylyn, said she is terrified that more young people will die.
+Dorothy Angus, Jaylyn's mother, said she is terrified that more young people will die.

 "Sometimes I think, is this a copycat thing?
 Is this going to happen again?
 I'm even scared to open Facebook.
 I'm scared to see, are we going to have another one in our community?" she said.